kdgregory/log4j-aws-appenders/docs/sns.md

 The SNS appender provides the following features:

-* [x] Configurable destination topic, with substitution variables to specify topic name
+* Configurable destination topic, with substitution variables to specify topic name
-* [x] Optional message subjects, useful for email reporting.
+* Optional message subjects, useful for email reporting.
-* [x] Auto-creation of topics
+* Auto-creation of topics
-* [x] Configurable discard in case of network connectivity issues
+* Configurable discard in case of network connectivity issues

 ## Configuration

-Your Log4J configuration will look something like this (note the `threshold` setting):
+Your Log4J configuration will look something like this (note the `threshold` setting;
+this is a Log4J feature that allows different appenders to receive different levels of output):

 ```
 log4j.rootLogger=ERROR, sns